 Closed or coded dating

 Julian date coding is a popular method for dating non-perishable (shelf-stable) food products like canned goods, boxed cereals, dried pasta or beans, cookies, and crackers.
 It represents the number of days elapsed since the beginning of the calendar year.
 For example, a Julian date of 031 represents January 31st and a Julian date of 365 represents December 31st.
+The Julian date usually represents the date the product was manufactured or packaged.

 Food quality versus food safety